EKGF/ekg-method/docs/process/plan/assess.md

 <!--summary-end-->

-Perform an assessment of the current and desired state of maturity of the organization as it relates to the selected scope of use cases in terms of business, data, technology and other organizational maturity topics, based on [EKG/Maturity](https://maturity.ekgf.org).
+Perform an assessment of the current and desired state of maturity of the organization as it relates to the selected scope of the use case tree in terms of business, data, technology and other organizational maturity topics, based on [EKG/Maturity](https://maturity.ekgf.org).
 This is primarily about the ”non-functional requirements”, ensuring successful implementations of enterprise wide use cases.